dshawul/NebulaSEM/README.md

 ### Testing

 A testing script `test.sh` is provided.
-By default it runs the lid-driven test case under `examples/cavity`, but you can modify the script to run any test case.
+By default it runs the lid-driven test case under `examples/cavity`..

-To run the test case execute is specifying the number of processors if >1 or a different test case.
+To run a test case, execute the script specifying the number of MPI ranks if greater than 1, the test case name.

+    ./test.sh -n 2 -c examples/atmo/advection-leveque/bubble

+The path to the test case should point to the grid file, in this case `bubble` not to the directory itself.

     Usage: ./test.sh [options]